 The ability to recruit talent anywhere in the world, to me as CEO, is massive.
 My team is the most important factor in our success.
 I need to be able to select from the best talent the world has to offer, and not be limited by something as irrelevant as physical location.
 Additionally, a happy team is a productive team – our team has no commutes, more time with family, flexible schedules… all of these are important factors in keeping our productivity and motivation high.

 Our company was founded on the principle of work flexibility.
 It’s the reason for our very existence.
-We couldn’t have a virtual office as our primary product and then require people to work in a physical office!
+We couldn’t have an online office as our primary product and then require people to work in a physical office!

-First of all, we use our product – a virtual team office – to screen and interview recruits.
+First of all, we use our product – an online workplace – to screen and interview recruits.
 This instantly conveys the importance of remote-ness in our culture.
 We ensure they understand the priority of thought leadership in our emerging workplace, and of course, introduce them to our goofier employees to make sure they get the general sense of humor with which we operate.
 And of course, if they can agree on policies with the IT guy – who is obsessed with security – that’s a huge win as well!